Rules and Etiquette

 The fish indigenous to the lochs are Salmon, Sea Trout, Brown Trout, Pike, Perch, Eel, and 3 Spined Sticklebacks.
 If an angler catches anything other than the above it must be humanely dispatched please phone/text 07412659569 (John) / 07414591455 (Karren) for instruction on how to proceed.

-Fishing for EELS is strictly banned in Scotland under the The Freshwater Fish Conservation (Prohibition on Fishing for Eels) (Scotland) Regulations 2008 if one is accidently caught while fishing, please put them back without harm.
+Fishing for EELS is strictly banned in Scotland under The Freshwater Fish Conservation (Prohibition on Fishing for Eels) (Scotland) Regulations 2008 if one is accidentally caught while fishing, please put them back without harm.

-Do not kill fish needlessly, if you catch a fish that you are not fishing for RETURN IT TO THE WATER UNHARMED, both lochs are now both completly natural stock and we wish to allow fish to thrive for years to come.
+Do not kill fish needlessly, if you catch a fish that you are not fishing for RETURN IT TO THE WATER UNHARMED, both lochs are now completely natural stock and we wish to allow fish to thrive for years to come.
 Please handle all fish with care

-Pike anglers are limited to a maximum of 3 rods no more than 20 Metres apart, with NO rods to be left unattended at ant point.
+Pike anglers are limited to a maximum of 4 rods no more than 20 Metres apart, with NO rods to be left unattended at any point.
+This will allow you to have 3 bait rods and 1 spinner/maggot rod, for example.
 Refusing to do this will see your rights to fish removed and you will be asked to leave.

 If Pike fishing, you may use Treble hooks but please keep these to Semi-Barbless or Barbless to help protect the stock within the Lochs.